antwarjs/antwar/CONTRIBUTING.md

 This process will run `smoketest`.
 You can also do `npm run site`.

-There's also a TDD mode for testing.
-Run it through `npm run watch` and develop while it's running.
+There's also a TDD mode for testing and building the project while developing.
+Run it through `npm run watch`.